adryfish/llm-web-api/README.md

 ## Usage

-**Only Docker images are supported, and the code cannot be run locally.**
+**Only Docker images are supported, The current code is not up to date.**

-**Only Docker images are supported, and the code cannot be run locally.**
+**Only Docker images are supported, The current code is not up to date.**

-**Only Docker images are supported, and the code cannot be run locally.**
+**Only Docker images are supported, The current code is not up to date.**

 ### Docker
 #### Run with Docker